Welcome to Gorse Bank House

 Education

-The curriculum at Bank House is creative, flexible, and fully individualised to meet the complex learning needs of each pupil.
+The curriculum at Gorse Bank House is creative, flexible, and fully individualised to meet the complex learning needs of each pupil.
 It reflects our vision by providing opportunities for students to learn and grow within a supportive, imaginative environment that values achievement and promotes continuous progression.

 Alongside the academic curriculum, personalised timetables allow pupils to step out of lessons for therapeutic sessions when needed.
 Learning is further enriched through educational trips and visits, strong links with the local community, and opportunities to explore new experiences such as music workshops, gardening, and other practical activities.